quinnmoon11/QUINN-Rclass-finalproject_3/README.md

 * This repo begins with txt and .tre files in the `Raw_data` folder.
 * The `Analysis_code` folder contains several files that load the raw data, make figures and save the figures into Results folder

-Planned additions:
-*Add more README files to the subfolders
-*change all the embedded files to something besides pdf *format the CSV with samples coords better
-*write script to grab needed info from a few txt stats output files from phylogenetic assemblies *find better format for reference section

 # Getting started